ExpediaGroup/vsync/website/docs/internals/origin.md

 #### Step 2

 For an interval (default: 1m) we get a list of paths recursively that needs to be synced based on data paths.
-Example, for datapath `secret/` we get absolute paths `[secret/metadata/stage/app1, secret/metadata/stage/app2]`
+Example, for mount `secret/` we get absolute paths `[secret/metadata/stage/app1, secret/metadata/stage/app2]`

 #### Step 3